rauc/rauc/docs/reference.rst

   mechanism.
 Currently supported values (and bootloaders) are ``barebox``, ``grub``, ``u-boot``.

+``mountprefix``
+  Prefix of the path where bundles and slots will be mounted.
+Can be overwritten by the command line option ``--mount``.

 **[keyring] section**

 The ``keyring`` section refers to the trusted keyring used for signature